meganef2/ACE-592-FP/README.md

 The directory titled "d02" contains all of the Illinois shapefile data.

-The directory title "d03" consist of each year of the insurance data.
+The directory titled "d03" consist of each year of the insurance data.

 Lastly, the directory "ACE 592 Final Paper" is the write-up for the project.